 Websites to find freelance CAD projects

-- Craigslist.org is a more general website for finding what you need, but it’s worth looking through the job listings to see if anyone is hiring for CAD designers.
+- Craigslist.org is a general website for finding what you need, but it’s worth looking through the job listings to see if anyone is hiring for CAD designers.

 - Freelancer.com is one of the larger sites for freelance work and often focuses on promoting itself as a place where clients can hire independent contractors to save money.
-One of the main complaints with the platform is that domestic bidders usually bid against CAD designers based on $3.00/hr locations (i.e., India, Pakistan, Bangladesh, etc.), which lower client rate expectations.
+One of the main complaints with the platform is that domestic bidders usually bid against CAD designers based on $3.00/hr locations (i.e., India, Pakistan, Bangladesh, etc.), which lowers client rate expectations.

 Building your website